 For most of Hezekiah’s years, he modeled godly character.
 Because God was with him during his years of obedience, Hezekiah found success in whatever he undertook.
-The testimony of scripture is that there was no one like him among all the kings over Judah “either before or after [him]”.
-His passion for God brought a restored Judah into a period national revival and glory; but his prideful behavior ultimately led to disaster for King Hezekiah, his family, and the Kingdom of Judah.
+The testimony of scripture is that there was no one like him among all the kings over Judah “either before or after [him].”
+His passion for God brought a restored Judah into a national revival and glory period.
+Still, his prideful behavior ultimately led to disaster for King Hezekiah, his family, and the Kingdom of Judah.

-There are at least five lessons we can learn from King
+There are at least six lessons we can learn from King Hezekiah in the Bible.

-God prospered King Hezekiah by giving him wisdom when needed most so that he could make well-informed decisions as king which would impact Judah!
+God prospered King Hezekiah by giving him wisdom when needed so that he could make well-informed decisions as king, which would impact Judah!

 Hezekiah was a sovereign king who loved and served the Lord.
-He wanted to please Him in everything that he did, which lead him to have additional years of life when his time on Earth would otherwise come close to an end.
-God desires our love for Him because it pleases His heart; we should always put forth this type of effort as well so we can honor what is most important: loving and serving the Lord with all our hearts!
+He wanted to please Him in everything he did, which led him to have additional years of life when his time on Earth would otherwise come close to an end.
+God desires our love for Him because it pleases His heart; we should always put forth this type of effort to honor what is most important: loving and serving the Lord with all our hearts!

 Therefore the Lord, the God of Israel, declares: ‘I promised that your house and the house of your father should go in and out before me forever,’ but now the Lord declares: ‘Far be it from me, for those who honor me I will honor, and those who despise me shall be lightly esteemed. – 1 Samuel 2:30 (ESV)